 Italian Easter Pie is known by several other names such as Torta Pasqualina, Pizza Rustica, Pizzachino, and Pizza Piena to name a few.
 Each version represents local twists of ingredients and the regional linguistic dialect to identify this holiday dish, depending on the region in Italy.

 Regardless of the different names of “Pizza Rustica” in Italy, one thing is certain, Easter is called Pasqua and Buona Pasqua means Happy Easter in Italy… no matter where you go!

-This is a classic Italian Easter dish.
-It’s absolutely delicious and meant to be a dish, not only to celebrate Easter, but also to celebrate the ending of LENT, a “40 day religious fast”, that takes place prior to “Easter Sunday.”
+This is a classic Italian Easter pie.
+It’s absolutely delicious and meant to be a dish, not only to celebrate Easter but also to celebrate the end of Lent, a 40 day religious fast, that takes place just prior to Easter Sunday.
 A great part of the fast is giving up meat from one’s diet.
-Therefor the meat and the calories of this recipe are very much apart of the “complete celebration,” especially if your trying to stay in tune with the full religious tradition behind the concept of this recipe.
+Consequently, the meat and the calories of this recipe are very much a part of the complete celebration, especially if you’re trying to stay in tune with the full tradition behind the concept of this recipe.